Dr Samantha Miles

 Research

-Sam social accounting researcher and stakeholder theorist.
+Sam is a social accounting researcher and stakeholder theorist.
 She has published widely in the field of stakeholder theory, corporate social responsibility, ethical investment and corporate accountability.
 Her research is published in the Journal of Management Studies, Journal of Business Ethics, Accounting, Auditing & Accountability Journal, The British Accounting Review, Journal of Business Finance and Accounting, Business Strategy and the Environment, The Accounting Forum, Journal of Communication Management, Eco-Management and Auditing, Humanities and Social Science, Journal of Sustainable Tourism, Services Industries Journal, Social Business and others.
 She is co-author of the widely cited text Stakeholders: Theory and Practice (Oxford University Press) and has contributed to many stakeholder theory texts including, The Handbook of Stakeholder Theory (Cambridge University Press) and Stakeholder Theory (Emerald), Stakeholder Management (Business &Society).
-Current research projects include exploring the institutional logics of CSR/ESG reporting and predicting UK plastic household consumption (funded by a research excellence award)
+Current research projects include predicting UK plastic household consumption (funded by a research excellence award) and exploring the links between the Sustainability Development Goals and the Stewardship Code.

 Research impact